teadetime/pieScanner/index.md

 ## Intro
 This project explores one possible way of making a 3d scanner or rather a 3d-scan from a given point.
 This project shows how this can be done with relatively few low-cost materials.
 The project uses an arduino, 2 hobby-size servos and one [IR rangefinder](https://www.pololu.com/product/1137) to measure distance.
 A scan will be made via a pan/tilt mechanism that allows the sensor to read a variety of different distances for different points within the range of the mechanism.

-Here’s a photo of our final results of a scan of the letter “O” in Figure 0.0 resulting from the setup shown in Figure 0.1.
+Figure 0.0 shows our final scan of the letter “O” from the setup shown in Figure 0.1.
 <p align="center">
   <img src="images/oScan.png" width="100%">
   <i>Figure 0.0: 3D Point Cloud from Scan Data of the "O" </i>